gl-inet/docs4.x/docs/faq/stuck_on_rebooting_screen.md

-# Stuck on the "Rebooting" screen when updating the router's firmware
+# Stuck on the "Rebooting" screen when rebooting the router's firmware

 If you are stuck on the "Rebooting" screen when rebooting your router's firmware, follow these steps to resolve the issue: